AULLM++: Structured-Token-Conditioned Large Language Models for Micro-Expression Action Unit Detection: Introduction

-Simultaneously, the anatomical structure of facial muscles determines the natural synergistic or mutually inhibitory relationships between action units\cite{roiau,li2019semantic}.
-Many existing approaches still treat action unit detection as mutually independent classification tasks, severing this inherent physical correlation and thereby limiting the model's ability to parse complex and rare expression combinations.
-Although recent studies have attempted to introduce graph neural networks to model the co-occurrence dependencies of action units, they still face substantial bottlenecks in this specific context\cite{xie2020assisted}.
-Because micro-expression datasets are limited in scale and exhibit severe long-tail distributions, traditional graph models often fall into a dilemma.
-They either rely on fixed and rigid topologies that fail to generalize across unknown subjects and acquisition environments, or perform fully data-driven topology learning on small samples which easily overfits the statistical biases of specific datasets.
-In other words, existing relation modeling generally lacks an elastic mechanism capable of integrating anatomical physical priors while performing adaptive deduction based on current visual features.
+At the same time, the anatomical structure of facial muscles determines the natural synergistic or mutually inhibitory relationships between action units\cite{roiau,li2019semantic}.
+Many existing approaches still treat action unit detection as a set of mutually independent classification tasks, severing this inherent physical correlation and limiting the model's ability to parse complex and rare expression combinations.
+Although recent studies have introduced graph neural networks to model AU co-occurrence dependencies, they still face bottlenecks in this setting\cite{xie2020assisted}.
+Because micro-expression datasets are limited in scale and exhibit severe long-tail distributions, traditional graph models often face a trade-off: they either rely on fixed topologies that fail to generalize across unknown subjects and acquisition environments, or perform fully data-driven topology learning on small samples and thus easily overfit dataset-specific biases.
+In other words, existing relation modeling generally lacks a flexible mechanism that can integrate anatomical priors while adapting to the visual features of the current instance.